Published on in Health Tip of the Week

 This was a preliminary study, with just 24 test subjects, all of them adults, and it only looked at whether the chemicals in sunscreen were absorbed through the skin, not whether the chemicals caused harm.
 While it’s good to be aware of this kind of research, it’s important not to overreact.

 There are two main types of sunscreen, and each protects the skin in different ways.

 - Chemical sunscreens, the subject of the FDA study, absorb the sun’s harmful rays, acting like a sponge.
 On the labels of these sunscreens you’ll see such active ingredients as avobenzone, oxybenzone, octocrylene, homosalate, octisalate and octinoxate.

 - Physical (or mineral) sunscreens block and reflect the sun’s harmful rays, acting like a shield.
 On the labels of these sunscreens, you’ll find titanium dioxide or zinc oxide, or both, listed as the active ingredients.
 These sunscreens may leave a visible white coating when applied to the skin.

 Pediatricians and dermatologists recommend using physical or mineral sunscreens (those with titanium dioxide or zinc oxide) with young children and anyone with dry skin or eczema.
 They also caution against using spray-application sunscreen, which might be inhaled.

 Future research may show that some of the ingredients in chemical sunscreens are safer than others.
 For example, oxybenzone has been found in other studies to be associated with (but not necessarily to cause) lower testosterone levels in adolescent boys.
 It has also been found in breast milk.
-Sunscreens containing oxybenzone and octinozate are already banned in Hawaii and Key West because of their harmful effects on coral reefs.
+The sale of sunscreens containing oxybenzone and octinoxate is banned in Hawaii, Key West, and the U.S. Virgin Islands because of their harmful effects on coral reefs.